With the Mad Dog trampling forward to crush enemies with bloodthirsty glee, these warjacks are far from obsolete on the modern battlefield.

 - Fleet - Once per activation, this model can spend 1 focus point to gain +2" movement when advancing as part of its Normal Movement that activation.

-- Smasher - This model can Trample without spending focus/fury.
-Also, it gains an extra 1d6 on trample attack rolls.
+- Smasher - This model can make trample power attacks without spending focus and gains an additional die on trample attack rolls.

 - Unstable - This model might explode at the end of its activation if it spent 2 or more focus.
 Roll a d6 at the end of the turn, if the result is equal or less than the focus spent, it explodes.
 The explosion deals a POW 14 blast damage roll to models within 3".
 This model is removed from play.

 - Points cost increase, because spamming them was too powerful (especially with Karchev).
 It is now the cost of an expensive light warjack, rather than a cheap one.